Scary Godmother: Halloween Spooktakular: Release

 In addition to a sneak peek trailer on Mainframe's website, Scary Godmother: Halloween Spooktakular was promoted with tie-ins from Halloween shops and candy producers.
 The special premiered at the 2003 San Diego Comic-Con on July 18 to favorable audience reception reported by Comic Book Resources: "As the special continued, there was more applause each time a familiar character appeared onscreen, with the biggest hand going to the arrival of the show's title character.
 It was clear the show was a hit from the start with this audience of devoted Thompson fans, with lots of laughter and appreciative applause and cheers throughout".
 It was also screened on Halloween at the Biograph Theatre for the first animation event of the Chicago International Film Festival, and on Halloween 2004 at the ION International Animation, Gaming and Short Film Festival as part of the annual event's "Kids Day".

 Halloween Spooktakular was released on region 1 DVD on September 3, before making television debuts in Canada, Europe, and Latin America in October of that year.
 It aired in Canada on three afternoons on the YTV channel (October 26, 30, and 31) and on Disney International networks in Asia, Latin America, Germany, and Italy.
 It had its first television screening in the United States on Cartoon Network on October 1, 2004, and re-aired that month three times (October 12, 29, and 31).
 Also in the United States, it was released to DVD in September in two editions, one of which came with a glow-stick.

-The special, along with The Revenge of Jimmy became an annual tradition for Cartoon Network to air during the Halloween season, with the latest reported airing being in October 2012.
-It was also included on compilation DVDs, including a PAL region Kids' Collection release alongside The Happy Elf (2005) and Everyone's Hero (2006) and Lionsgate's 2014 Kids Halloween 4-Pack that also featured The Revenge of Jimmy and two episodes from other cartoon series ("Eloise's Rawther Unusual Halloween" and "Wubbzy Goes Boo!").
-Both Scary Godmother specials became available on the Canadian streaming service Crave in October 2020.